A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: Background

 \subsection{Generative Models}

 A generative model for graphs is an algorithm that generates graphs.
-A generative model takes a set of parameters as input (such as the number of nodes and parameters that influence how nodes connect to each others).
+A generative model takes a set of parameters as input (such as the number of nodes or a threshold).
 A generative model may be \emph{deterministic} or \emph{stochastic}.
-For a given set of parameters, a deterministic model always generate the exact same graph whereas a stochastic model generates a new graph each time it is run.
+For a given set of parameters, a deterministic model always generates the exact same graph whereas a stochastic model generates a new graph each time it is run.